RaulPPelaez/superpunto/README.md

 #CONTROLS
 You can move around using:
-1.WASD for moving in your XY plane
+1. WASD for moving in your XY plane
-2.LSHIFT and Lctrl to go up and down
+2. LSHIFT and Lctrl to go up and down
-3.E and Q to roll
+3. E and Q to roll
-4.Keep LAlt pressed to look around using the mouse
+4. Keep LAlt pressed to look around using the mouse